vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2017-01-17-customization.md

 date: 2017-01-17T11:39:03-04:00
 modified:
 categories: articles
-excerpt: "You can customize the workflow by changing the variables..."
+excerpt: "You can customize the workflow by changing settings or variables..."
 image:
   teaser: bullet-customization.png
   feature: